ConduitIO/conduit-kafka-connect-wrapper/README.md

 their dependencies (if any).

 When creating a Conduit connector, the plugin path you need to use is the path to `conduit-kafka-connect-wrapper`.
-Here's a full working example of a connector configuration:
+Here's a full working example of a Conduit connector configuration:
 ```json
 {
   "type": "TYPE_SOURCE",